 The common mistake many have is thinking azelaic acid is a member of the extensive family of chemical exfoliants, called alpha hydroxy acids, the thing about azelaic acid is that believe it or not, it isn't either an AHA, BHA or PHA.

-Derived from yeast that occurs naturally on the skin it is a favourite amongst dermatologists for how versatile and gentle it is on the skin as well as how effective it is at giving the skin great clarity by combating flare-ups of acne and other blemishes.
-It is also able to be formulated into various skincare products, from face washes to leave on treatment products.
+Derived from yeast that occurs naturally on the skin it's a favourite amongst dermatologists for how versatile and gentle it is.
+Not to mention how effective it is at giving the complexion great clarity by combating flare-ups of acne and other blemishes.
+Formulated into various skincare products, from face washes to leave on treatment products all of which deliver impression results.
 You can find out more about this unique skin ingredient over on our website with a dedicated blog post about what it is and how the number of benefits you can expect to see.

 So now I’ve briefly explained what azelaic acid is, let’s find out what can you not mix with azelaic acid.